 Benefits of exercise

 The physical benefits of exercise for toddlers include stronger muscles and bones, a decreased risk of developing type 2 diabetes, a stronger immune system, lower blood pressure and blood cholesterol levels, and lower chances of becoming overweight.
 Additionally, staying active can help your child’s mood and overall behavior.
 Physical activity has been shown to help kids handle emotional challenges, increase their confidence, improve their self-esteem, and help them sleep better.
-And as an added bonus, exercising with your child will allow him to see you making healthy choices and enjoying fitness as part of your daily routine.
+And as an added bonus, exercising with your child will allow her to see you making healthy choices and enjoying fitness as part of your daily routine.
 Kids who grow up with fitness as a family priority tend to stay active throughout their lives.

 Type of exercise